-Among the hundreds of compounds in the marijuana, or cannabis, plant are more than 100 called cannabinoids that can alter the release of messenger chemicals in the brain and nervous system.
+Among the hundreds of compounds in the marijuana, or cannabis, plant are

 In the United States, cannabis is the “most popular illicit drug.”
 A nationwide survey revealed that 22.2 million people aged 12 and older said that they had used cannabis in the past month.